sourangshupal/Hybrid-Search-RAGG/src/hybridrag/engine/api/README.md

 ### Install HybridRAG as a Linux Service

-Create your service file `hybridrag.service` from the sample file: `lightrag.service.example`.
+Create your service file `hybridrag.service` from the sample file: `hybridrag.service.example`.
 Modify the start options the service file:

 ```text
 # Set Enviroment to your Python virtual enviroment